Outburst Dreamer Boys

 Outburst Dreamer Boys (厨病激発ボーイ, Chūbyō Gekihatsu Bōi), sometimes also called Young Disease Outburst Boy, is a Japanese mixed-media project which started as a Vocaloid song series by Rerulili.
 The light novel adaptations are written by Rerulili and Minato Tonami, with illustrations by Hoshima, MW, Koji Milk and Akira Ookami, and published by Kadokawa Shoten under their Kadokawa Beans Bunko label.
 A manga adaptation with illustrations by Megumi Hazuki was serialized in Shueisha's Ribon Special magazine from July 15, 2016, to December 15, 2016, and compiled into a single tankōbon volume.
 An 11-episode anime television series adaptation aired between October 4, 2019, and December 13, 2019.
 The series was directed by Kazuya Ichikawa and animated by Studio Deen, with scripts written by Midori Gotou.
 It is licensed in North America by Sentai Filmworks.

+Synopsis

+When Mizuki Hijiri transferred into a new school, hoping for a peaceful high school life.
+That did not occur instead she met the infamous Hero Club, a group of students affected by chuunibyou syndrome.
+Her new friends-Yamato Noda a superhero fan and an athlete, Tomoki Takashima 2D-girls obsessed otaku, Kazuhiro Nakamura a supposed forbidden union of a demon and an angel, and Rei Tsukumo a self-proclaimed schemer.
+The Hero Club decided that Mizuki is one of their own and involve her in their activities to help out other students with their problems.